Dose (biochemistry): Infectious dose

 Typically, stomach acids can kill bacteria below the infectious dosing range for a given pathogen and keep the host from feeling symptoms or falling ill.
 Complexes constructed by fat can protect infectious agents from stomach acid, making fatty foods more likely to contain pathogens that successfully infect the host.
-For individuals with low or reduced stomach acid concentrations, in infectious dosage for a pathogen will be lower than normal.
+For individuals with low or reduced stomach acid concentrations, in infectious dose for a pathogen will be lower than normal.

-Rather than being administered by a physician or individual, infectious dosages are transmitted to a person from other persons or the environment, are generally accidental, and result in adverse side effects until the pathogen is defeated by the individual's immune system or flushed out of the individual's system by excretory processes.
+Rather than being administered by a physician or individual, infectious doses are transmitted to a person from other persons or the environment, are generally unintentional, and usually result in symptoms or other adverse effects until the pathogen is defeated by the individual's immune system or flushed out of the individual's system by excretory processes.

+Dosage Moderation

+Though essential to the well being of the population, pharmaceuticals and nutrients can have adverse effects when taken in large quantities.
+Because of this, the U.S. Environmental Protection Agency requires that no particular dosage exceeds a certain limit when administered utilizing certain guidelines.
+Reference Doses (RfD) are valuable restrictions that prevent drugs from being given in quantities that can harm patients.
+RfD's are determined in a variety of ways, with the most common being development from existing studies.

+Toxicity testing, for example, gives insight on how a dosage may affect a human being in measurements of NOAEL or LOAEL, or No/Lowest Observable Adverse Exposure Limit.
+These tests are dependent on how animal/human cells will react to a particular dose of a chemical.
+However, due to these values being experimental and largely based on cells different to those of the average human, the results of suggested moderation are often debated.